MrBoombastic/node-przelewy24/README.md

 ### Verifies a transaction with P24

-To accept the payment to your merchant account, after validating the Notification request, you need to verify the transaction with P24 system. **If you don't do that the funds will not be transferred into your account**.
+To accept the payment to your merchant account, after validating the Notification request, you need to verify the transaction with a P24 system.
+**If you don't do that, the funds will not be transferred into your account**.

 ```typescript
 // extract all information from callback request